justunsix/garden/src/content/docs/notes/005-Computer-Shortcuts-Vim.md

         - "/ to reuse the last searched word for another search and search and replace

-3. Moving by Words ("web and WEB") and Lines
+3. Moving by Words ("web and WEB") and Lines, Go to words, line positions

     | Description                               | Shortcut |
     |-------------------------------------------|----------|